 Save more during peak times

 Depending on your industry, peak times can vary significantly over the year.
 You must plan for ebbs and flows.
 For example, let’s say you know business is usually stronger during spring and summer.
 If possible, save more during this time, so that you can relax and enjoy the slower parts of the year.
 This habit can help you stay on track for year-round financial stability.

 5. Improve cash flow by negotiating with suppliers and spreading out costs when possible

 Don’t shy away from negotiations with your suppliers.
 Remember that they want your business and are often willing to work with you.
 If you’re able to lower supply costs – boom – you’ll free up some cash.

 Steep costs often come with the materials and equipment you need to get the job done.
 Before making big purchases, talk to several suppliers, and compare offers.
 Asking for flexible payment options can work to spread out your costs and improve cash flow.

 Although you need supplies and equipment all year, some months are busier than others.
 Consider negotiating a contract that allows you to pay more during busy months, and scale back payments when business is slower.

-Becoming more effective with money management can help you discover ways to optimize cash flow and maintain a robust self-employed business.
+Becoming more effective with money management can help you discover ways to improve cash flow and maintain a robust self-employed business.
 Also, as you streamline your business processes, you will likely have more bandwidth to expand your workload.
 The more customers you’re able to take on and keep happy, the more money you will see coming in.
 Ultimately, you’ll spend more time doing the work you love and less time dealing with paperwork and headaches.

-Congratulations – you’ve just taken some of the most essential steps to boost cash flow and build a stronger business.
+Congratulations – you’ve just taken some of the most essential steps to improve cash flow and build a stronger business.
 Even if now is a slow time for your self-employed business, you’re taking steps towards a better future.
 Keep it up.